lakshay4040/DiagnoAce-Automated-Teeth-Segmentation-in-X-ray-Images/README.md

 ●	Boundary-Based Segmentation
 3. Application of state-of-the-art neural network architecture “U-Net” for a more precise and faster interpretation.
 4. U-Net localizes and distinguishes the borders by doing classification on every pixel so that the input and the output share the same image size.
-5. Through U-Net we achieve semantic segmentation, which uses a fully convolutional network for the segmentation.
+5. Through U-Net we achieve semantic segmentation, which uses a fully convolutional network for the segmentation (Used ReLU as the activation function).
 6. The output itself is a high-resolution image (typically of the same size as the input image) in which each pixel is classified to a particular class.
 Thus it is pixel-level image classification.
 7. Integration of the applied models into an interactive dashboard for a clearer Layman understanding.